 Using video in your online classes?
 Here’s what works and what to avoid.

 During the last municipal election I had a rather disturbing conversation with one of the folks running for council.
-The gist of the conversation was that I believed that city hall, elected councillors, and city staff could do a better job of engaging, informing, inviting, and generally including constituents in local initiatives, decisions and plans.
-His suggestion was that I […]
+The gist of the conversation was that I believed that city hall, elected councillors, and city staff could do a better job of engaging, informing, inviting, and generally including constituents in local initiatives, decisions and plans. […]

 This classic McLuhan clip predicted so much of what we’re seeing now.
 McLuhan enters the video at the 2:45 minute mark and suggests that there is a difference between book readers and those who were at that time embracing the “new” media of radio, television and movies.
 He uses the term being “with it”.
 He […]